Eyelashes no doubt fall under the category of underrated facial features that greatly affect the overall look of a person.

 The food items we’ve mentioned are just some of the many that you can start including in your meals to make those dream eyelashes a reality.

-Although there’s nothing wrong with reaching for products that can help you achieve bat worthy eyelashes, it’s also good to start with changing up your diet, not only for the physical outcome it can bring but also for your body’s overall health.
-It’s basically hitting two birds in one stone.
+Although there’s nothing wrong with reaching for products that can help you achieve bat-worthy eyelashes, it’s also good to start with changing up your diet, not only for the physical outcome it can bring but also for your body’s overall health.
+It’s basically hitting two birds with one stone.
 Bon appetit!